YomikoR/VapourSynth-ICCConvert/README.md

 ## OS Dependent Notes

-### Path limitations
+### Additional libraries

   For compatibility reasons, some functions are isolated into independent shared libraries:
   - `libiccc_colord.so` when built with Linux X11 and colord;
   - `libiccc_cocoa.dylib` when built in macOS with Cocoa.

-  These shared libraries are loaded by relative path to the main plugin, so their names should not be changed.
-  Otherwise auto ICC profile detection silently fails.
+  These shared libraries are loaded by the plugin to make auto ICC profile detection function.

 ### Display profile detection